-- A more enhanced monitoring program could have included tracking of whether switches remained pressurized with nitrogen at the time of the five-year maintenance.
-This could have identified issues with leaking seals in the lids of the switches. - 126.
-In conclusion, the failure occurred due to a leaking gasket in the lid of SW2019 caused by incompatible products and contamination, compromising the nitrogen seal and etching the surface of the enamelled paint.
-This allowed for corrosion to occur in the steel wall of the tank below the surface of the paint, which in turn allowed flakes of iron-oxide to mix with the oil, leading to partial discharges and the accumulation of combustible gases in the tank which ignited and caused the explosion.
+I. A more enhanced monitoring program could have included tracking of whether switches remained pressurized with nitrogen at the time of the five-year maintenance.
+This could have identified issues with and contamination, compromising the nitrogen seal and etching the surface of the enamelled paint.
+This allowed for corrosion to occur in the steel wall of the tank below the surface of the paint, which in turn allowed flakes of iron-oxide to mix with the oil, leading to partial discharges and the accumulation of combustible gases in the